davidhildebrand/hildebrand16_web/index.md

 ![alt text][STc]

-It is also possible to search for a particular neuron or class of neurons by name or annotation.
-Clicking on the *Batch Color* button will label the selected subset in the Selection Table.
+It is also possible to perform a variety of other functions.
+For example, one can remove or add the display locations of nodes with meta-information such as tags or tracer confidence values by clicking the 'meta' checkbox in the Selection Table.
+One can also search for a particular neuron or class of neurons by name or annotation.
+Clicking on the *Batch Color* button will then label the selected subset in the Selection Table.
 Alternatively, the desired color can be specified for a single neuron by clicking on its *color* button in the appropriate Selection Table row:

 ![alt text][STsc]